 Yeah, definitely.
 I think that becomes an important element of plant design.

 We hear a lot about biodiversity, and that’s easy to say but sometimes harder to do.
 What impacts are you guys seeing from changing plant requirements, particularly regarding biodiversity?
 An easy example is the Dutch elm disease (DED) effect on elm trees in the sixties through the eighties.
 That resulted in overplanting of ash trees and then the onset of emerald ash borer (EAB).
 Now we’re hearing about the Asian long-horned beetle (ALB) and its effect on maples.
 What type of strategies are you using for incorporating biodiversity into your plant selection?

 Diversity Requirements Through Municipalities

 Yeah, I’d agree with that, Andy.
-You definitely need to check with those jurisdictions.
+You need to check with those jurisdictions.
 Certain species that you may use, one community might not be allowed in the other or have quantity restrictions.
-So it’s definitely good to follow up with them.
+So it’s good to follow up with them.

-We also need to take into consideration along with the diversity, we want to make sure we talk with a licensed landscape architect or certified arborist when you’re looking and selecting trees for certain locations.
+We also need to take into consideration, along with the diversity, we want to make sure we talk with a licensed landscape architect or certified arborist when you’re looking and selecting trees for certain locations.
 There’s a reason that these people have the education and experience of working with these trees.
 Getting some guidance from these people is a valuable resource that will help the success of your trees.

 Preventing Disease in Trees